Drug of Choice

 Yes.
 Package inserts have to be submitted in English and not only in the foreign language.

 Where do the regulations state the requirement for submitting prescription drug advertisements and labeling?

 (b) Reporting requirements.
 The applicant shall submit to the Food and Drug Administration at the specified times two copies of the following reports:

 (3) Other reporting--(i) Advertisements and promotional labeling.
 The applicant shall submit specimens of mailing pieces and any other labeling or advertising devised for promotion of the drug product . . . .

-(See Selected Provisions of the Act and Regulations for the entire paragraph.)
+(See Selected Provisions of the Regulations for the entire paragraph.)